Chung-hyo-sik/AutoCAD-Checklist-Tool-for-Mechanical-Design--A-Visual-Studio-Project/README.md

 By using this tool, mechanical designers can enhance the accuracy and efficiency of their AutoCAD projects, ensuring high-quality outcomes in their work.

 ---
+**<span style="color: red;">Feedback is greatly appreciated!
+If you have any suggestions or would like to add or change checklist items, please leave a comment with the desired items, and we will update the checklist accordingly.</span>**